sdercolin/fecipher-vit-manual-en/action.md

 ### Common Actions

-1. Turn start(“Turn Start” button in the main window / ”Action” → ”Turn Start” in the menu bar / Ctrl+Q): Start your turn, untap all your units, and return all your bonds to the left side.
+1. Turn start("Turn Start" button in the main window / "Action" → "Turn Start" in the menu bar / Ctrl+Q): Start your turn, untap all your units, and return all your bonds to the left side.

 2. Draw a card(double click on your deck / right click on your deck to use menu / Ctrl+D): Draw a card.